4-LAYER PCB TUTORIAL

-A 4-layer PCB simply means that it has four layers.
-These four layers include two inner layers, one top layer, and one bottom layer.
-Among these four layers, two are signal layers, one is VCC, and the remaining one is GND.
+A 4-layer PCB means that it has four layers.
+These four layers include two inner layers, one top layer and one bottom layer.
+Among these four layers, two are signal layers, one is VCC, and the remaining is GND.

 Usually, inner layers are used as power and GND, and outer layers (top and bottom) are used for signal routing and component placement.
 The reason behind using inner layers as power and GND planes because it tends to reduce EMI emissions, and it also improves the quality of the signal.
 In a 4-layer PCB, it is simpler and easier to connect the components than routing power and GND planes along with traces.
 However, with us, you don’t need to worry about that.
 We provide every type of 4-layer PCB and prototype services at JHYPCB.

 Standard 4-Layer PCB Design – Stack up And Thickness